Users of Apple products often say “Macs can’t get viruses.”

 It is 100% possible for Apple computers to get viruses written for the Mac Operating System.

-Because of the frustratingly widespread belief that somehow it’s not possible to design malware or viruses for Macs, there’s a good chance some users won’t have any defences in place.
-Therefore cyber criminals are increasingly targeting macs due to the high success rate!
+Because of the frustratingly widespread belief that somehow it’s not possible to design malware or viruses for Macs, there’s a good chance some users won’t have any defenses in place.
+Therefore cybercriminals are increasingly targeting macs due to the high success rate!
 Many Mac users are actually more at risk than PC users, simply because they wrongly believe they don’t have to take preventative measures or even be careful online.

 Computer Medic On Call is committed to bringing you the highest quality computer service available for all of your information and systems needs.
 Serving in Broward and West Palm Beach in Florida State for IT Support.
 Our experience provides us with the skills to offer a range of high quality computer services.